Permanent Court of Arbitration: Interstate arbitration based on UNCLOS

 If two member states have elected different dispute resolution measures, the third option is to be used.
 As of August 2016, the PCA has administered twelve of the thirteen cases initiated by states under Annex VII to the UNCLOS.

 Investorstate investment disputes

-Many free trade agreements provide for a mechanism to resolve disputes between investors and states through arbitration through so-called ISDS clauses.
+Many free trade agreements provide for a mechanism to resolve disputes between investors and states through arbitration through so-called investor-state dispute settlement (ISDS) clauses.
 The PCA may play a role in such proceedings as appointing authority for arbitrators, by use of its arbitration rules or by providing support to the arbitration case.

 Cases

 Examples of cases are shown below: